purescript/documentation/Differences-from-Haskell.md

 PureScript does not provide syntactic sugar for list types.
 Construct list types using `List` from `Data.List`.

+There is also an `Array` type for native JavaScript arrays, but this does not have the same performance characteristics as `List`. `Array` _values_ can be constructed with `[x, y, z]` literals, but the type still needs to be annotated as `Array a`.

 ## `IO` vs `Eff`

 Haskell uses the `IO` monad to deal with side effects, in PureScript there is a monad called `Eff` that serves the same purpose but can track side effects with more granularity.
 For example, in a Haskell program the type signature of `main` will be: